Whoohoo! Packing time for the tropical island of Maui. Don’t know where to start?

 Leggings are very useful if you plan on working out, hiking, or want something to lounge in on the plane.
 I love leggings and can’t really go on any trip without at least 1 pair.

-A pair of lightweight leggings like the pair by 90 Degree By Reflex is a great option if you’re looking for breathability while getting that protection from bugs and the sun’s UV rays.
-If you want something with pockets that’ll fit your phone, go with this pair here.
+A pair of lightweight leggings like Lululemon’s Fast and Free Tight is a great option if you’re looking for breathability while getting that protection from bugs and the sun’s UV rays.
+The best part?
+These have pockets large enough to fit your phone in!

 Plan to pack ~2 long dresses for your trip to Maui.
 Long or flowy dresses/skirts are really good if you want to save space in your luggage.